surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## SSH

-a)  To connect Bi+ SSH tunnel with same database host, provide following information to BiPlus analyst :
+a)  To connect Acubi SSH tunnel with same database host, provide following information to Acubi analyst :

   - IP address or DNS name of the database server
   - SSH port of the database server
   - Database port number

-b) If connecting with separate database host, provide following information to BI+ analyst:
+b) If connecting with separate database host, provide following information to Acubi analyst:

   - IP address or DNS name of the database server as seen from the tunnel server.
   - Database port number as seen from the tunnel server.